bekalue/alx-system_engineering-devops/0x00-shell_basics/README.md

 mkdir -p welcome/to/school
 18. #!/bin/bash
 ls -pamv
-19. create a file school
+19. I created a file school
 It's contents should be.
 #!/bin/bash
 0 string SCHOOL School data
 !:mime School
-Then close file and go terminal chmod u+x school file -C -m school
+Then closed file and went to terminal chmod u+x school.mgc file -C -m school.mgc
 Above are the solutions for the shell basics tasks.
 I Made sure that for each task, I used the command chmod u+x <file name> before i add and commit my changes so that the script can be executable.